epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/JavaTestCoverageEnhancement.md

 - Keep track of your token and budget usage by regularly checking the details via the "Usage details" button on workflow-executions page after step 13.
 - Project integration and workflow should be created within the same "project".
 It is recommended to name the project after your specific use case (e.g., "example@email.com").
   A project property is a special attribute in EPAM AI/Run™ for AWS , created by the admin.
 Each user has their own project, which is automatically named based on their email address
+- Java - should be installed on your machine
+- MVN or Gradle - should be installed on your machine

 # Step for run
 1. Install Python 3.12 or higher